Automate TDS Reconciliation with Firmway: Benefits & Challenges

 What is the fuss around MSME Form 1?

-Payment is due/ not paid to such enterprise for 46 days from date of acceptance
+MCA came with an order dated 22nd Jan 2019 that: Every Company which has received goods or services from Micro & Small Enterprise and Payment is due/ not paid to such enterprise for 46 days from date of acceptance shall file in MSME Form 1

 Note:

 • Only Micro and Small Enterprise Suppliers are considered.
-Medium Enterprise suppliers are not considered as per the notification.
+Moreover, Medium Enterprise suppliers are not considered as per the notification.

 Who is MSME?